fivexl/terraform-aws-ecs-events-to-slack/README.md

 This part of the module hasn't been tested because Microsoft Teams requires a paid plan to use bot features.
 Please be aware that some issues might occur.

 1. Follow the first step from this guide to set up the client: [Microsoft Teams Setup Guide](https://docs.aws.amazon.com/chatbot/latest/adminguide/teams-setup.html)
-2. Theoretically, by providing the following configuration, the module should handle everything else, but as stated above, it hasn't been tested:
+2. Theoretically, by providing the correct configuration, the module should handle everything else, but as stated above, it hasn't been tested

 ## Example
 ```hcl